Degree (of an Expression)

 Degree of a Polynomial with More Than One Variable

-If there is more than one variable in the polynomial, you need to look at each term.
+When a polynomial has more than one variable, we need to look at each term.
 Terms are separated by + or - signs:

 For each term: